calebl/autocontext/README.md

 # Autocontext

 Autocontext is a Ruby gem that automatically generates a context file containing information about your Rails application's models, controllers, and environment.
+This context can then be used in conversations with LLMs to help them understand your application.

 ## Installation